obpy/obpy/src/README.txt

 Windows
 -------

-Open OpenBlox from your Start Menu (All Programs > The OpenBlox Game Engine > OpenBloxGE).
+Open OpenBlox from your Start Menu (All Programs > OpenBlox > OpenBlox).
 Select the test world (World).
 Press "Play game."